Placement Years 2026/27: The Complete Guide

 Connect on LinkedIn before you leave

 Around 65% of placement students receive a graduate job offer from their placement employer.
-This is one of the most compelling reasons to pursue a placement — the prospect of finishing your final year with employment already confirmed removes one of the most stressful aspects of being a final year student.
+This is one of the most compelling reasons to pursue a placement: the prospect of finishing your final year with employment already confirmed removes one of the most stressful aspects of being a final year student.

 How return offers typically work

-If you don't receive a return offer
+If you do not receive a return offer

 Returning to final year after placement